 When to open long positions on EUR/USD:

-In the morning article, I turned your attention to 1.0893 and recommended making decisions with this level in focus.
+In my morning article, I turned your attention to 1.1003 and recommended making decisions with this level in focus.
 Now, let's look at the 5-minute chart and figure out what actually happened.
-The euro rose to 1.0893 before the release of the PMI Index for the eurozone.
-After that, a false breakout of this level took place.
-EUR bulls ignored positive data.
-It led to a sell signal.
-The pair dropped by 40 pips.
-For the second half of the day, the technical outlook has remained unchanged.
+Although a decline and a false breakout of this level created the entry point into long positions, the pair was unable to resume a steady upward movement.
+So, it was possible only to close Stop Loss orders.
+In the afternoon, the technical outlook was revised completely.

 When to open short positions on EUR/USD:

-Trading is carried out below the 30 and 50 daily moving averages.
-It indicates that the bears are making efforts to take control.
+Trading is carried out near the 30 and 50 daily moving averages, which indicates a bull market.

 Note: The period and prices of moving averages are considered by the author on the H1 (1-hour) chart and differ from the general definition of the classic daily moving averages on the daily D1 chart.

-If EUR/USD moves up, the indicator's upper border at 1.0893 will serve as resistance.
+If EUR/USD climbs, the indicator's upper border at 1.1048 will serve as resistance.
+In case of a decline, the indicator's lower border at 1.0903 will act as support.

 Description of indicators